gboehl/dynare/doc/manual/source/the-model-file.rst

        last defined steady state, which can derive from ``initval``, ``endval`` or a subsequent ``steady``.
 Only available with option ``stack_solve_algo==0`` or ``stack_solve_algo==7``.

-    .. option:: endval_steady

-       In scenarios with a permanent shock, specifies that the terminal condition is a steady state, even if the ``steady`` command has not been called after the ``endval`` block.
-As a consequence, the ``perfect_foresight_solver`` command will compute the terminal steady state itself (given the value of the exogenous variables given in the ``endval`` block).
-In practice, this option is useful when the permanent shock is very large, in which case the homotopy procedure inside ``perfect_foresight_solver`` will find both the terminal steady state and the transitional dynamics within the same loop (which is less costly than first computing the terminal steady state by homotopy, then computing the transitional dynamics by homotopy).

     .. option:: steady_solve_algo = INTEGER